julianandrews/gddns/README.md

 ### Direct invocation

-You can also invoke `gddns` directly without any setup:
+You can also invoke gddns directly:

 ```
-gddns update-host <your_hostname> --username <your_username> \
+gddns update-host <your_hostname> --username <your_username> --password <your_password> \
-    --password <your_password> --cache-dir /tmp/gddns
+    --dyndns_url "https://domains.google.com/nic/update" --cache-dir /tmp/gddns
 ```

-Note that repeated requests to update your IP when it hasn't changed can result in blacklisting so you should be careful not to invoke `gddns` without a persistent cache directory to prevent unecessary requests.
+## Contributing

+Pull requests are welcome.
+For non-trivial changes, please open an issue to discuss the change before starting.